Authorities shot a suspect minutes after 911 calls reported a shooting at Florida State University. Here’s what we know

 Dedicated university employee Robert Morales and loving father of two Tiru Chabba were honored at a university vigil Friday.

-A memorial of balloons, bouquets of flowers, candles and stuffed animals could be seen near the university’s student union Friday along with messages of support like “stay strong.”
+Several memorials of balloons, bouquets of flowers, candles and stuffed animals could be seen all around

 Morales, a dining coordinator, was a kind and patient person who would often surprise administrators and staff with homemade Cuban meals and pastries, Clark said.